 If you have multiple sitemaps, repeat this process to add each of them.
 If you have a sitemap index, you can just submit the index.

 Submit sitemap to Bing

 To submit your sitemap to Bing, use the Bing Webmaster Tools.
-Navigate to Configure My Site > Sitemaps.
-Enter your sitemap URL under Submit a sitemap and click Submit.
+Navigate to Sitemaps.
+Then click Submit sitemap, enter your sitemap URL, and click Submit.

 And just like with Google, if you have multiple sitemaps enter them all with Bing as well.
 But again, if you have a sitemap index you can just enter the index URL.